 Students will participate in the clinic for 2-3 hours per week, and meet regularly with the Clinic Co-ordinator to assess progress and future directions of the projects.

 The Climate Sustainability Clinic is usually offered every semester but is subject to change.

 How do I get involved?

 Click on how to apply for more information on the application process.

-There are currently 4 volunteer positions offered for the 221 trimester in the Climate Sustainability Clinic.
+There are currently 4 volunteer positions offered for the Climate Sustainability Clinic.